top of page

 In Malta there is broader potential for small-scale, collaborative and place-based hospitality that is attuned to the local context, strengthening environmental stewardship, social and economic resilience, and cultural continuity.
 The ‘rural’ in Malta encapsulates traditions and practices of production and stewardship that survive in villages and urban spaces.
 It encompasses crafts and gastronomy along with farming and nature.

-In this guide, we are considering Rural tourism as a form of tourism rooted in the island’s heritage, traditions, and communities, and are looking to include authentic experiences connected to:
+In this guide, we are considering Rural Tourism as a form of tourism rooted in the island’s heritage, traditions, and communities, and are looking to include authentic experiences connected to:

 TLP567-0934.jpg